yingweiwo

 Therapeutic Uses

-Capecitabine in combination with docetaxel is indicated for the treatment of patients with metastatic breast cancer after failure of prior anthracycline-containing chemotherapy. /Included in US product label/
+Capecitabine in combination with docetaxel is indicated for patients with metastatic breast cancer who have failed prior anthracycline chemotherapy.
+(US product label content)

-Capecitabine monotherapy is also indicated for the treatment of patients with metastatic breast cancer resistant to both paclitaxel and an anthracycline-containing chemotherapy regimen or resistant to paclitaxel and for whom further anthracycline therapy is not indicated, eg, patients who have received cumulative doses of 400 mg/sq m of doxorubicin or doxorubicin equivalents.
-Resistance is defined as progressive disease while on treatment, with or without an initial response, or relapse within 6 months of completing treatment with an anthracycline-containing adjuvant regimen. /Included in US product label/
+Capecitabine monotherapy is also indicated for patients with metastatic breast cancer who are resistant to both paclitaxel and anthracycline chemotherapy regimens, or who are resistant to paclitaxel and cannot continue anthracycline therapy, for example, patients who have received a cumulative dose of 400 mg/m² doxorubicin or an equivalent dose of doxorubicin.
+Resistance is defined as disease progression during treatment, regardless of the effectiveness of initial treatment, or recurrence within 6 months after completion of an anthracycline-containing adjuvant therapy regimen. /US Product Label Contains/

 Drug Warnings

-Diarrhea, a dose-limiting and common adverse effect of capecitabine, occurs in 55-67% of patients receiving the drug for metastatic breast cancer or metastatic colorectal cancer, and is severe or life-threatening in 15% of patients.
-Nausea and vomiting occur in 43-53% and 27-37%, respectively, of patients receiving capecitabine for metastatic breast cancer or metastatic colorectal cancer.
-Among patients with metastatic breast cancer who developed severe nausea and/or vomiting associated with capecitabine monotherapy, onset of these adverse GI effects was early, usually occurring during the first month of treatment.
+Diarrhea is a dose-limiting common adverse reaction of capecitabine, occurring in 55-67% of patients receiving capecitabine for metastatic breast or colorectal cancer, with 15% experiencing severe or life-threatening diarrhea.
+Nausea and vomiting occur in 43-53% and 27-37% of patients receiving capecitabine for metastatic breast or colorectal cancer, respectively.
+In patients with metastatic breast cancer receiving capecitabine monotherapy, severe nausea and/or vomiting usually occur early, generally within the first month of treatment.

-Among patients receiving capecitabine alone as adjuvant therapy for stage III colon cancer, diarrhea occurred in 47% of patients and was severe or life-threatening (grade 3 or 4) in 12%; nausea occurred in 34%, and vomiting in 15%, of patients.
+In patients receiving capecitabine monotherapy as adjuvant therapy for stage III colon cancer, 47% experienced diarrhea, of which 12% were severe or life-threatening (grade 3 or 4); 34% experienced nausea, and 15% experienced vomiting.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.